johnkrator/shoes/README.md

     - `SmallAboutNav.tsx`: Small navigation component for the about page.
     - `Technologies.tsx`: Section about technologies used.

+- **admin**: Components for admin functionalities.
+    - `AddProduct.tsx`: Component for adding a new product.
+    - `AdminRoute.tsx`: Component for handling admin routes.
+    - `EditProductModal.tsx`: Modal component for editing a product.
+    - `ProductList.tsx`: Component for displaying a list of products.

 - **auth**: Components related to authentication.
+    - `Login.tsx`: Login component.
+    - `Register.tsx`: Register component.

 - **cart**: Components related to the shopping cart.
     - `Cart.tsx`: Main cart component.